Visit Haute-Savoie in 7 days

 Thonon les bains

-Good dinner addresses in Thonon-les-Bains
+Good addresses for dinner in Thonon-les-Bains

 Ô Vent d’Anges

-Les Marronniers – place de Crête
+Les Marronniers – Place de Crête

-A local institution founded in 1920, much appreciated for its traditional French and Savoyard cuisine.
-Homemade dishes, daily specials, and menus at reasonable prices (daily dish around €14, menu 23–25 €), flowered setting with terraces and garden.
+A local institution founded in 1920, highly appreciated for its traditional French and Savoyard cuisine.
+Homemade dishes, daily specials, and menus at reasonable prices (daily dish around 14 €, menu at 23–25 €), floral setting with terraces and garden.
 Open for lunch and dinner from Monday to Saturday.

 La Brasserie du Général